projen/projen/docs/awscdk.md

 async function main() {
   const extensionInfo = await registerExtension([
     ExtensionEventType.SHUTDOWN,
+    ExtensionEventType.INVOKE,
   ]);

+  // TODO: Put your initialization code here.
+You can do things like
+  // testing a connection to your external tooling here.

   while (true) {
     const event = await getNextEvent(extensionInfo.extensionId);

     switch (event.eventType) {
       case ExtensionEventType.SHUTDOWN:
+        // TODO: Do something when the lambda extension is being
+        // shut down.
+You might do things here like de-registering
-        return 0;
+        // your extension from your external tooling. return 0;

+      case ExtensionEventType.INVOKE:
+        // TODO: Do something every time your function is invoked,
+        // such as re-establishing a connection with your external
+        // tooling after the Lambda has thawed from a period of
+        // freezing due to inactivity.
+        break;

       default:
         console.log(`Unhandled event type ${event.eventType}`);